 The Department continued to execute a phased deployment strategy, replacing six legacy payroll systems with a single, COTS-based solution to address the widely diverse payroll requirements of the Foreign Service, Civil Service, LE staff, and retirees of the Department and the other 45 civilian agencies serviced.
 The “Compensation System Vision and Concept” diagram highlights how past and future changes involve simplifying and consolidating our systems.
 The Global Foreign Affairs Compensation System (GFACS) will leverage a rules-based, table-driven architecture to promote compliance with the complex statutes found across the Foreign and Civil Service Acts and local laws and practices applicable to all the countries in which civilian agencies operate.

 The last pay module to be implemented in GFACS is American payroll.
 It is currently in final testing prior to full implementation.
 The web-based global time and attendance product, based on the same technology as GFACS, will follow the American payroll implementation.
-This product has the capability of electronic routing, electronic signature, and self-service features.
+This product has the capability of remote accessibility, electronic routing and approval, and self-service features.
 As a result, it will bring a more efficient and modern process to the Department’s workforce.

 Business Intelligence Program

-The Department’s Business Intelligence program consists of the GFMS Data Warehouse (DW), COAST Reporting, COAST Payroll Reporting, and the Global BI Reporting.
-The GFMS DW enables users to access financial information from standard, prepared reports or customized queries.
+The Department’s Business Intelligence program consists of the COAST Reporting, COAST Payroll Reporting, and the Global BI Reporting.
+Global BI enables users to access financial information from standard, prepared reports or customized queries.
 It also provides, on a daily basis, critical financial information to the Department’s enterprise data warehouse.
-During 2019, the GFMS DW was enhanced to implement new and updated reporting prior to the migration of all reporting content into the Global BI reporting tool in 2020.
-The GFMS DW will then be retired late in 2020.
+During 2020, the GFMS data warehouse (DW) was retired and a migration of all reporting content into the Global BI reporting tool was completed.
+The GFMS DW was officially retired on October 1, 2020.